prasadlan/xman/README.md

 See example on the [Getting started][#getting-started] section - `test_redcap_every_page_top()`.

 Check REDCap documentation to see a full list of available hooks.
-On [New hooks available](#new-hooks-available), there is a list of additional hooks provided by XMan.
+On [New hooks available](#new-hooks-available) section, there is a list of additional hooks provided by XMan.

 ### Concurrent hooks
 Two (or more) different extensions can implement the **same** hook without any conflicts.
 But who gets priority on execution?
-On `xman_extensions` table there is a "weight" column, responsible for sorting the extensions to be executed - the haviest the extension, the lowest priority.
-Thus, if you need that you extension runs *after* or *before* a concurrent one, you might use one of the hooks listed on the next section to adjust your extension's "weight" value.
+The `xman_extensions` table contains a column named `weight`, responsible for sorting the extensions to be executed - the haviest the extension, the lowest priority.
+Thus, if you need that you extension runs *after* or *before* a concurrent one, you might use one of the hooks listed on the next section to adjust your extension's `weight` value.

 ## New hooks available
 XMan provides custom hooks in order to make sure that the extensions do not need any external script or code or manual intervention to work.
 They are design to assist the developers on database operations.